Wave dynamics on networks: method and application to the sine-Gordon equation: Numerical implementation : the discrete sine-Gordon equation

-However, the most important information for us is the correspondance between the vertices $v_i$ with starting/terminal points of the lattices which compose the edges $e_j$.
-This correspondance is given as a list:
+However, the most important information for us is the correspondence between the vertices $v_{\,i}$ with starting/terminal points of the lattices which compose the edges $e_{\,j}\,$.
+This correspondence is given as a list: